gregogolla/investrak-iicdocs/admin-modules/manage-loans.md

 ## Accessing the Manage Loans
 If your login has the required authorization (Committee Membership or `finance_read_all` permissions) then you will be able to access the module  in one of two ways:

-1. Click on the three horizontal dot menu on the Loans page and select the `Manage Mode` option
+1. Click on the three vertical dot menu on the Loans page and select the `Manage Mode` option

 ![alt text](../images/4.6.1_Manage_Loans_menu.png ":size=x150 Manage Lonas menu")